yatinannam/PDF-Utility-Tool/README.md

 ## Introduction

-Managing PDFs shouldn’t require paid tools or internet access.
+Managing PDFs shouldn’t require paid tools or internet access.<br>

 This project offers a lightweight, secure, and beginner-friendly solution for everyday PDF operations such as merging, splitting, rotating, compressing, and protecting documents — all handled completely offline.

 Whether you’re a student, professional, or developer, this tool makes working with PDFs fast, private, and simple.